gabegm/gabriel/content/posts/Geospatial-Intelligence-Recap.md

 unlisted: true
 title: Geospatial Intelligence Recap
 author: Gabriel Gauci Maistre
-description: I recently had the pleasure of giving a talk on Geospatial Data Science at the Munich Business School (MBS) a few days ago.
-My talk titled "Geospatial Intelligence" covered a brief introduction into Geospatial data, what it looks like, its challenges, and its use cases.
+description: I recently had the pleasure of giving a talk on Geospatial Data Science at the Munich Business School (MBS).
+My talk "Geospatial Intelligence" covered a brief introduction into Geospatial data, what it looks like, its challenges, and its use cases.
 Some students had a few interesting questions which I thought were worth answering in more detail here.
-summary: I recently had the pleasure of giving a talk on Geospatial Data Science at the Munich Business School (MBS) a few days ago.
-My talk titled "Geospatial Intelligence" covered a brief introduction into Geospatial data, what it looks like, its challenges, and its use cases.
+summary: I recently had the pleasure of giving a talk on Geospatial Data Science at the Munich Business School (MBS).
+My talk "Geospatial Intelligence" covered a brief introduction into Geospatial data, what it looks like, its challenges, and its use cases.
 Some students had a few interesting questions which I thought were worth answering in more detail here.
 images:
 - /images/mbs-me-1.jpg
 image: /images/mbs-me-1.jpg